 Field Methods

-Fish sampling will be conducted at New Spicer Meadow Reservoir once during summer 2027 using a combination of eDNA and boat electrofishing.
+Fish sampling will be conducted at New Spicer Meadow Reservoir once during fall 2027 using a combination of eDNA and boat electrofishing.
 In general, eDNA will be used to sample more broadly for species composition and in deeper habitats and boat electrofishing will be used to sample shoreline habitats and individual fish data.
 An eDNA-based approach is an efficient, non-invasive method to detect fish species present in the reservoir by analyzing organisms’ DNA shed into the water column, providing a comprehensive assessment of fish species present over time from a reduced number of field samples.
 This study is conditional on measures contained within the California Department of Fish and Wildlife (CDFW) scientific collecting permit and USFWS 10(a)1(a) permit, which will be obtained prior to sampling.
 Study methods described below that are unsupported by permits may not be implemented.

 General information recorded at each sampling location will include site name, sampling method, GPS coordinates of sample location, weather conditions including air temperature, incidental habitat observations, minimum, mean, and maximum depth, and in situ water chemistry (e.g., water temperature, dissolved oxygen, pH, and conductivity).